More than a third of Nagorno-Karabakh’s ethnic Armenians flee, says Yerevan

 Nagorno-Karabakh’s ethnic Armenians said at least 200 people died in the fighting, including 10 civilians.
 Azerbaijan’s Ministry of Defence released on Wednesday a list with the names of more than 150 Azerbaijani servicemen who it said died in the military operation.

 “It shows the scale of the operation that was carried out,” said Al Jazeera’s Osama Bin Javaid, reporting from Shusha, known as Shushi to Armenians, in Karabakh.
-“We spoke with some people in the Azerbaijani government who said that the advance weapons they saw, and their number, came as a surprise to them as they thought that a disarmament process had already begun in 2020, but it was not the case.
+“We spoke with some people in the Azerbaijani government who said that the advanced weapons they saw, and their number, came as a surprise to them, as they thought that a disarmament process had already begun in 2020, but it was not the case.

 “They [Azerbaijani officials] say it was important to carry out this operation to make sure that Azerbaijani soil is free of any Armenian serviceman, military personnel or weapon that can be used against Azerbaijan.”